Piyush-Bansal9/DeepTrace/README.md

 - **Immutable Records**: Ensures that once a video is created or modified, its authenticity and history are permanently recorded.
 - **Traceability**: Easy tracing of the video's origins and modifications, ensuring content trustworthiness and transparency.

-### <u>Metadata-Embedded Blockchain Details:</u>

-Just like C2PA (Coalition for Content Provenance and Authenticity) technology embeds provenance data directly into content files to verify their origin and history, the Metadata-Embedded Blockchain in DeepTrace works similarly.
-It integrates blockchain verification details directly into the video’s metadata.
-This means that every time a video is created or modified, the authenticity and historical record of that content are securely embedded within the video itself.
-This embedded information, much like C2PA’s provenance data, allows anyone to easily trace and verify the video's integrity at any point in time, ensuring that the content is trustworthy and its origins are transparent.

 ### Ensemble Learning: